Brandonyli/brandonleeJIPCAD.github.io/Resume/README.md

-### This resume is probably outdated.
-For my most current credentials, see my linkedin page --> https://www.linkedin.com/in/brandon-lee-174243158/.
+### For my most current credentials, see my linkedin page --> https://www.linkedin.com/in/brandon-lee-174243158/.